finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Added internet-connectivity (requires forwarding ports 8887-8888 on your router if you want to host)

 ## Current Sprint
+- Fix title screen and settings for non-mobile builds
+- Highlight current selected button in Main Menu
+- Navigate games from Cards Browser
 - Restart game from within play mode
 - Deck & play space share prefence: ask, individual, share
 - Playmats